Yiorgos Kaloudis

 Yiorgos Kaloudis (born in 1973) is a Greek cellist and Cretan lyra player.

 Biography

-Kaloudis, born in Athens, has roots in a musically inclined family originating from Crete and Corfu.
-His upbringing was immersed in music, surrounded by family members, including his parents, who were musicians versed in a variety of genres and styles.
-This environment provided him with early access to a wide array of musical instruments, encompassing both symphonic instruments typically found in an orchestra and traditional musical instruments.

-He began his musical journey playing the piano and drums, tutored by his parents.
-However, his primary interest gravitated towards stringed instruments.
-Kaloudis started with the Cretan lyra, mandolin, and guitar, instruments he learned from his grandparents, thereby continuing a family legacy as a fourth-generation Lyra player.
-His musical exploration further extended to the cello, where he represents the third generation of his family in the violin instrument family.
+Born in Athens, Kaloudis grew up in families of musical origin (Crete & Corfu).
+He lived and experienced music from his parents and families, which included many musicians from various genres and styles of music.
+Therefore, most symphonic instruments of the orchestra were available to him at an early age, as well as traditional musical instruments.
+He started playing piano and drums with his parents, but his love was focused on the stringed musical instruments.
+First with the Cretan Lyra, the Mandolin and the Guitar from his grandparents, continuing the family tradition as the fourth generation of Lyra players, and then the Cello, as the third generation in the violin family.

 Athletic career

 From 1988 to December 1997, he was a member of the Greek National Track and Field Team, competing in the 5 km, 10 km and 20 km racewalking events.
 In 1990, at the International Race Walking Meeting in Czechoslovakia he established the national record in a 20 km walk (Juniors category), which was beaten only after 22 years (2012).
 In 1991 at the European Championships (Junior) held in Thessaloniki, with the name Yeóryios Papagiannakis, he got the 12th position in the 10 km indoor walk.
 He is still today one of the top 20 performers in the history of Greek race walking.